burlachenkok/exploring-python3/python3-note.md

 ## Built-in Containers

-Python includes several built-in container types: *lists*, *dictionaries*, *sets*, and *tuples*.
+Python includes several built-in container types:

+* Lists
+* Dictionaries
+* Sets
+* Tuples

 Containers are devoted to storing values.
 A list is the Python equivalent of an array (conceptually, even inside Python interpreter it's really implemented as a list), but it is (i) resizeable; (ii) can contain elements of different types.
 Examples:

 ```python
 xs = [3, 1, 2]    # Create a list